FranklineMisango/Lumibot_Algorithms/README.md

 - **Positive ROI for Buy/Hold** : Our Buy_hold strategy is currently being tested with Warren' buffets portfolio and is making around 2,000 per day which marked the first positive P & L since inception

-- **Long/short executes 100,000 trades in a historic run** : Our Long/short strategy recently did 100k + Trades in a single Day run and we helped us validate its shell-life per trade.
+- **Long/short executes 100,000 trades in a historic run** : Our Long/short strategy recently did 100k + Trades in a single Day run and  helped us validate its shell-life for volatile markets trade.
 We thank AWS powerful EC2 Servers as always

 ## 🚀 Features